Rahulkavya143/Rahulkavya143/README.md

 ## Rahul R — DevOps Engineer

-I design and automate cloud infrastructure using Infrastructure as Code and build CI/CD pipelines for reliable application delivery.
+I design and automate cloud infrastructure using Infrastructure as Code and build CI/CD pipelines for reliable and scalable application delivery.

 ### 🔧 Tech Stack
 - Cloud: AWS